 Matriculated students in a graduate degree-seeking program are eligible to borrow up to $20,500 in the Direct Unsubsidized Loan each academic year.
 Beginning with the 2012-2013 academic year, graduate and professional students are no longer eligible to receive Federal Direct Subsidized Loans.
 The annual loan limit for graduate and professional students remains unchanged at $20,500, but this amount is limited to a Direct Unsubsidized Loan.
 The total lifetime aggregate limit also remains unchanged at $138,500.

 The Direct Unsubsidized Loans for graduate students accrue a variable-fixed interest rate.
 This means new rates are set each July 1st, but once established apply to the life of the loan.
 Currently, the interest rate is 5.41%.
-Direct Unsubsidized Loans will disburse evenly for each term a student is enrolled in the academic year.
+Direct Unsubsidized Loans will disburse equally for each session a student is enrolled in the academic year.
 If the Direct Unsubsidized loans do not fully cover a student's educational costs, students can consider a Direct Graduate PLUS loan.
+Direct Loans cannot be used to finance retroactive balances from previous sessions, terms, or years.
 More information about the William D. Ford Direct Loan Program including fees, aggregate loan limits, repayment, and Direct Loan Consolidation is available on our website.

 Once the Direct Unsubsidized Loan has been awarded, there are two requirements students need to complete in order for the loan funds to disburse: